2i2c-org/2i2c-org.github.io/content/infrastructure/intro.md

 <div class="row">
   <div class="col-6">

-2i2c Hubs are hosted interactive computing environments that run in the cloud and are powered by entirely open-source technology.
+2i2c managed JupyterHubs are hosted interactive computing environments that run in the cloud and are powered by entirely open-source technology.
 They are designed to accelerate research, enhance education, and promote collaboration.
 They are flexible, customizable, powerful, open-source, and can run on a variety of cloud infrastructure.

   </div>
   <div class="col-6">